-The QuarkXPress menu is a part of QuarkXPress for Mac OS X. This menu contains the same commands as in the application menu for other Mac OS X applications - to hide or show QuarkXPress and other applications, to access preferences, and to quit QuarkXPress.
+The QuarkXPress menu is a part of QuarkXPress for Mac OS X. This menu contains the same commands as in the application menu for other Mac OS X applications to hide or show QuarkXPress and other applications, to access preferences, and to quit QuarkXPress.
 This menu includes the following commands:

 - About QuarkXPress: Use this command to display information about QuarkXPress, such as the version number. - Edit License Code: Use this command to change the validation code of an installed copy of QuarkXPress.
-By changing this code, you can change a Test Drive version (formerly called "evaluation copy") of QuarkXPress into a fully functional version, change the languages supported by the user interface, or change QuarkXPress into a Plus edition. - Activate QuarkXPress: Use this command to activate QuarkXPress on your computer.
-Available only when QuarkXPress is running in demo mode. - Check for Updates: Use this command to check for updates to QuarkXPress. - Quark Update Settings: Use this command to configure automatic update settings. - Preferences: Lets you modify default values and settings.
+By changing this code, you can change a Test Drive version (formerly called "evaluation copy") of QuarkXPress into a fully functional version, change the languages supported by the user interface. - Activate QuarkXPress: Use this command to activate QuarkXPress on your computer.
+Available only when QuarkXPress is running in demo mode. - Quark Cache Cleaner: Use this command to run the Quark Cache Cleaner when the QuarkXPress application is invoked.
+You will be asked to save any open projects.
+If any other version of QuarkXPress is also running at that time, you will be asked to quit those applications before running the Quark Cache Cleaner.

+- Check for Updates: Use this command to check for updates to QuarkXPress. - Quark Update Settings: Use this command to configure automatic update settings. - Preferences: Lets you modify default values and settings.
 For more information, see "Preferences." - Quit QuarkXPress: Use this command to exit the application.